Welcome to my crochet design studio!

 There is my guest chair (which was made by my mom years ago when she took a woodworking class), and Juliet, sporting a project in progress.

-This is one of the drawers in my computer desk with all of my sewing thread on a pegged rack designed for thread spools.
+This is one of the drawers in my computer desk.
+I’m keeping all of my sewing thread on a pegged rack designed for thread spools in here.
 I have my color grid by Gail Callahan, and resume paper which I use to print tags for Etsy purchases and design swatches.

-This space is still a work in progress, and I’m sure it will change over time, but it’s finally a functional work space.
+This space is still a work in progress.
+I’m sure it will change over time, but it’s finally a functional work space.
 The closet in particular still needs a lot of organization.

-I don’t have anything on the walls yet, besides the clock, but I have plans to hang up crosstitch pictures that my grandma made, and one that I made years ago.
-I have a painting that I did in college and doilies that my great-grandma made.
-I plan to hang up all of those things in here so that I will be surrounded by my crafty heritage as I work.
+I don’t have anything on the walls yet, besides the clock.
+However, I have plans to hang up crosstitch pictures that my grandma made, and one that I made years ago.
+There’s also a painting that I did in college and doilies that my great-grandma made.
+Soon I will hang up all of those things in here so that I will be surrounded by my crafty heritage as I work.